 Photo by DrObjektiff/Shutterstock

-Origami is the art of paper folding into an infinite number of representative forms.
-It begun in Japan sometime around the 6th century when Buddhist monks introduced paper from China.
-Initially limited to use for religious purposes due to the high cost of the paper, it gradually evolved into its modern recreational form that can now be enjoyed by people of all ages and orientations.
+Origami, the traditional Japanese art of paper folding, began in Japan around the 6th century when Buddhist monks brought paper from China.
+Initially, it was used mainly for religious purposes due to the high cost of paper.
+Over time, it evolved into a popular recreational activity enjoyed by people of all ages and backgrounds.

 Japanese Rice Crackers